 In Delaware, there are three main health insurance companies to choose from including Aetna, Highmark, and United Health One.
 Depending on your particular demographic any of three might be the most affordable plan with the most benefits as they are all very competitive with each other.
 Thus, to get the best idea of which Delaware health insurance company is best for you and/or your family it is best to run your own custom Delaware health insurance quote.

 Prior to the Affordable Care Act, Delaware like many other states had no high risk pool, which means that if you are declined for individual health you would need to apply for a One Man Group.
-Now there is a Pre-Existing Condition Insurance Plan open to uninsured residents who have a medical problem preventing them from eligibility for a private plan.
-If you have any other questions you can contact the Department of Insurance in Delaware at 302-739-4251 or if you might qualify for Medicaid or need assistance you can go to www.state.de.us/dhss/dss which is the State Medicaid program for Children as well.
+Now that all coverage is guaranteed issue, you can apply with any insurer or your choice.
+If you have any other questions you can contact the Department of Insurance in Delaware at 302-739-4251 or if you might qualify for Medicaid or need assistance you can go to www.state.de.us/dhss/dss which is the State Medicaid program for Children, as well.

 Delaware Health Insurance Companies

 Aetna offers their standard health insurance plans in Delaware including their traditional PPO plans, their Value plans, and their Consumer Driven Health Plans.

 Their plans are also very affordable and are often the best bet in most parts of Delaware as they are very reliable and have never rescinded a plan on us in 5 years of writing their plans across the country.